gary-jipp/demo-react-context/README.md

 - Demonstrates Context Providers and useContext
 - accepts any username / email address & password
 - creates a dummy userId for the newly logged in user
-- sets `auth` state to logged in and shows User Info with logout button
+- sets `auth` state if logged in and shows User Info if auth=true

 - uses `CounterProvider` component to wrap `<Info>` and `<Login`> in `Appjs`
 - uses `AuthProvider` component to wrap `<App>` in `index.js`